 'Doc' Antle of Netflix's 'Tiger King' pleads guilty to wildlife trafficking and money laundering

-An exotic wildlife preserve owner who gained notoriety on the popular Netflix series “Tiger King” plead guilty Monday to animal trafficking and money laundering, the U.S. Justice Department announced.
+An exotic wildlife preserve owner who gained notoriety on the popular Netflix series “Tiger King” pleaded guilty Monday to animal trafficking and money laundering, the U.S. Justice Department announced.

 Bhagavan “Doc” Antle oversaw the sale or purchase of cheetah cubs, lion cubs, tigers and a juvenile chimpanzee that were all protected as endangered species, according to a Justice Department release.
 Officials said the 63-year-old man featured in a documentary miniseries about the tiger trade tried to hide animal payments as “donations” to his nonprofit organization.